Berkhamsted: Road

-Economy and commerce
+Economy

 In 1986, farming, service and light industry were characteristic local employers.
 In 2015, schools and retail (predominantly Waitrose) were the town's largest employers; these are both situated in Berkhamsted Castle ward.
-Of the employed residents living in both Berkhamsted and Tring, 35 per cent live and work in the towns, while 65 per cent commute to workplaces away from the towns, particularly to London.
-Of the 7,100 people who work in Berkhamsted, 58 per cent commute to Berkhamsted to work.
-In 2011, 9.5 per cent of Berkhamsted residents (aged 16 to 74 in employment) worked mainly at or from home; 52 per cent drove to work by car (2.5 per cent as a passenger in a car); 22 per cent travelled by public transport; and 13 per cent cycled or walked to work.
-In 2011, an average commute to work was 21 kilometres.
+Of the employed residents living in both Berkhamsted and Tring, 35% live and work in the towns, while 65% commute to workplaces away from the towns, particularly to London.
+Of the 7,100 people who work in Berkhamsted, 58% commute into the town.
+In 2011, 9.5% of Berkhamsted residents (aged 16 to 74 in employment) worked mainly at or from home; 52% drove to work by car (2.5% as a passenger in a car); 22% travelled by public transport; and 13% cycled or walked to work.
+In 2011, an average commute to work was around 13 mi.

-In 2014 Berkhamsted's High Street had 100 per cent retail occupancy of independent traders and a "cafe culture".
-Coming top in the south-east region in Sunday Times 2018 Best Places to Live, Berkhamsted was described as "affluent and attractive; its medieval centre is filled with chic shops and great places to eat", with 76 per cent of shops being independent stores.
+In 2014, Berkhamsted's High Street had full retail occupancy of independent traders and a "cafe culture".
+Coming top in the south-east region in Sunday Times 2018 Best Places to Live, Berkhamsted was described as "affluent and attractive; its medieval centre is filled with chic shops and great places to eat", with 76% of shops being independent stores.
 Berkhamsted has an active Transition Town community.